aakb/guidelines/git-guidelines.md

-ITK Design - GIT guidelines
+ITK Design - GIT & Git-flow guidelines
 ==========

 This document is a guideline for using GIT with projects at ITK Design.